niallkennedy/twitter-cards-php/README.md

 The Twitter_Cards PHP class helps you build Twitter Card markup for your website.
 Build a summary or photo card, set the appropriate attributes, and build `<meta>` elements suitable for output inside your (x)HTML document `<head>`.

-Note: As of June 2012 Twitter Card display on Twitter.com or its applications requires [whitelisting domains](https://dev.twitter.com/form/participate-twitter-cards "request Twitter Card domain whitelist inclusion").
+Note: As of November 2012 Twitter Card display on Twitter.com or its applications requires [whitelisting domains](https://dev.twitter.com/form/participate-twitter-cards "request Twitter Card domain whitelist inclusion").

+Test your markup and/or URLs using in the [Twitter Card preview tool](https://dev.twitter.com/docs/cards/preview).

 ## Summary example